liborty/TokenCrypt/README.md

 Summary: `dcrpt` (decrypt with vowels left out) matches the keys, decrypts the binary indir files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.

+### `crptest testdir`

-`crptest` optionally performs an automated overall test, checking that not a single byte was corrupted anywhere.
+optionally performs an automated overall test, checking that not a single byte was corrupted anywhere while encrypting and decrypting back the contents of `testdir`.

-## Security Advice

-The encrypted files (in outdir) are just meaningless random data and thus can be stored anywhere (even 'on the cloud'), without compromising the security.
-The same applies to the keys (in keydir), although these reveal the type of compression that was used.
-The critical part is to prevent a potential eavesdropper from matching up those two directories, as that is the only way to decrypt them.

 ## Background Scripts and Programs (not needed by the user)